pauldmccarthy/fsleyes/userdoc/display_space.rst

 FSLeyes assumes that all of the overlays you load are defined in the same space.
-If this assumption holds, FSLeyes will align all of your overlays on the display, even if they have different resolution or orientation.
+If this assumption holds, FSLeyes will align all of your overlays in the display, even if they have different resolution or orientation.